-2. Update BIOS without Using the Internet Update Function:
+Update BIOS from File Dydate the BIOS without Using the Internet Update Function: 2.

 Click Update BIOS from File, then select the location where you save the BIOS update file obtained from the Internet or through other source.
 Follow the on-screen instructions to complete.